needle-mirror/com.unity.muse.texture/Documentation~/refine/refine-with-masking.md

    > [!TIP]
    > You can also double-click a generated texture to enter the Refinements branch.

 1. To activate the masking brush, select the **Paint** icon.
-For more information about the masking tools, refer to [Refine panel](xref:ui-elements#refine-panel) reference.
+For more information about the masking tools, refer to [Refine panel](xref:ui-elements#refine-panel) reference and [keyboard shortcuts](xref:keyboard-shortcuts#refine-panel).
 1. Paint a mask over the area that you want to refine.

     ![Example masking](../images/masking.png)